← Back to research

 CompetitorDifferentiation

-TemboTembo orchestrates CLI agents with cron/event automations and 11 integrations; Blocks focuses on @mention workflow integration
+TemboTembo orchestrates CLI agents with cron/event automations and 11 integrations; Blocks added its own event-driven automations in 2026 but remains @mention-centric

 DevinDevin is a single proprietary agent; Blocks lets you choose from multiple agents